UNDP-Data/dsc-energy-academy-data/04_Documentation/user_guide.md

 ### Step 3: Link the Dataset
-- In the **Chart Tracker**, fill in the `Dataset Link` column with a hyperlink to the dataset sheet you just added.
+- In the **Chart Tracker**, fill in the `Dataset Link` column with the figure ID and a hyperlink to the dataset sheet you just added.

-The diagram illustrates the full end-to-end flow for adding a chart.
- *[Insert workflow image here]*

 ## How to Create a Chart with the pipeline

-There are **two chart creation options**: automatic via the pipeline, or custom via the LLM prompt.
 As a first step, check whether the chart needs to be recreated or can be used from source.
-If it needs to be recreated follow the two options:
+If it needs to be recreated follow one of the two options: Automatic via the pipeline, or custom via the LLM prompt.

 ### Option 1: Automatic Chart Creation